6th World Festival of Youth and Students

+History

 A minor international incident was provoked around the attendance of left-wing Iraqi writer Ga'ib Tu'ma Farman at the festival.
 The Iraqi government revoked Farman's citizenship while he was abroad, effectively stranding him in Moscow as a stateless person.
 This situation was resolved by the intervention of the Chinese delegation who agreed to officially invite Farman to Beijing.
 He went on to work for Foreign Languages Press.

 Jazz musician Aleksei Kozlov had a chance to play with foreign musicians.
 The popular ensemble Druzhba from Leningrad became the winner of the First Prize in popular music, thanks to its lead singer, Edita Piekha, the star of the 1950s who could sing in many languages.
 Edita Piekha, Vladimir Troshin and international guests of the festival together performed the popular song Moscow Nights.
-Reverend Warren McKenna, Joanne Grant, Sally Belfrage, folk singer Peggy Seeger attended the festival as part of the US delegation and later went on a propaganda trip to Communist China.
+Reverend Warren McKenna, Joanne Grant, Sally Belfrage, and folk singer Peggy Seeger attended the festival as part of the US delegation and later went on a propaganda trip to Communist China.

 The festival's sports program featured an athletics competition.

 After the festival there was a significant influx of Afro-Russians.
-The mixed race African descended children were called festival children because of their appearance, timing of their birth, and lack of a father figure.
+The mixed race African descended children were called 'festival children' because of their appearance and timing of their birth.